notofonts/gujarati/fontbakery/googlefonts-NotoSansGujarati-report.md

 * 🔥 **FAIL** Glyph 0x00A0 is called "uni00A0.gujr": Change to "uni00A0" [code: non-compliant-00a0]
+</div></details><details><summary>⚠ <b>WARN:</b> Checking OS/2 achVendID. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/vendor_id">com.google.fonts/check/vendor_id</a>)</summary><div>

+* ⚠ **WARN** OS/2 VendorID value 'NONE' is not yet recognized.
+If you registered it recently, then it's safe to ignore this warning message.
+Otherwise, you should set it to your own unique 4 character code, and register it with Microsoft at https://www.microsoft.com/typography/links/vendorlist.aspx
+ [code: unknown]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyphs are similiar to Google Fonts version? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/production_glyphs_similarity">com.google.fonts/check/production_glyphs_similarity</a>)</summary><div>